brandur/sorg/content/articles/canonical-log-lines.md

 ---
-title: Canonical Log Lines
+title: Using Canonical Log Lines for Online System Introspection
 published_at: 2016-11-26T01:36:49Z
-hook: A lightweight and stack agnostic operational technique for easy visibility into production systems.
+hook: A lightweight and technology agnostic operational technique for easy and near realtime visibility and live querying into production systems.
 location: San Francisco
 ---